Frequently Asked Questions

 When can I visit campus?

-We encourage all students to visit at their convenience; however, our best Centenary experience is when classes our in session.
-One of our students will host you for the night, and we will put you in a class of your interest and give you an opportunity to talk with faculty in your area of study, as well as provide a campus tour and information session.
+We encourage all students to visit at their convenience; however, our best Centenary experience is when classes are in session.
+You may come for a day visit or if you would like to schedule an overnight stay (Mon.-Thurs.), one of our students will host you for the night, and we will put you in a class of your interest and give you an opportunity to talk with faculty in your area of study, as well as provide a campus tour and information session.

 Another great time to visit our campus and meet faculty, staff, and students is at an open house.

 To reach admission decisions, Centenary evaluates all candidates through a holistic process, which includes considering strength of curriculum and core grade point average, standardized testing, a written essay, extracurricular activities, and letters of recommendation.
 Students selected are those whose applications show the cooperation of academic excellence and extracurricular involvement that is at the heart of a Centenary education.

 For more information on core courses, please visit our core requirements site.

 What should I score on my ACT/SAT for admittance to Centenary?

 While we require a standardized test as part of the application process, there is no prescribed minimum score for admission.
 The middle 50% of Centenary students scored between a 21 and 28 on the ACT, and between a 1080 and 1280 on the SAT.
 Centenary uses the highest scores submitted for admission and statistical purposes.
 Centenary super-scores using the highest sub-scores to give you the highest combine score possible.